-† Represents the voting power with respect to all shares of our Class A common stock, Class C common stock and Class D common stock, voting together as a single class.
-Each share of Class A common stock will be entitled to en votes per share and each share of Class D common stock will be entitled to ten votes per share.
+† Represents the voting power with respect to all shares of our Class A common stock, Class C common stock and Class D common stock, voting together as a single series.
+Each share of Class A common stock will be entitled to one vote per share, each share of Class C common stock will be entitled to ten votes per share and each share of Class D common stock will be entitled to ten votes per share.
 The Class A common stock, Class C common stock and Class D common stock will vote together on all matters (including the election of directors) submitted to a vote of our stockholders, except under limited circumstances described in the section titled "Description of Capital Stock-Class A Common Stock-Voting Rights."